ZHANG-GuiGui/news_reco_syft/ReadMe.md

 This is the repository of our PIC project on news recommendation federated learning.

-NMRS model is implemented federatedly via Pysyft.
+NRMS model is implemented federatedly via Pysyft.

 ## Requirements
 python==3.6

 Pysyft==0.2.x

 torch==1.4.0

 tensorboard==2.5.0

 For installation of Pysyft_0.2.x, please check the Pysyft website: [Pysyft_0.2.x](https://github.com/OpenMined/PySyft/tree/syft_0.2.x)